ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 {::include cddl/stateful-environment-record.cddl}
 ~~~

-The `authorized-by` value in `measurement-map` in the stateful environment, if present,
+The `authorized-by` value in `properties-map` in the stateful environment, if present,
-applies to all measurements in the triple, including those in `measurement-values-map`.
+applies to all claims in the triple, including those in `property-values-map`.

 ~~~ cddl
 {::include cddl/conditional-endorsement-triple-record.cddl}